-The Company's short-term investments primarily includes short-term income yielding investments with original maturities greater than three months from the purchase date and remaining maturities less than one year.
-These short-term investments consist mostly of bond funds and principal protected notes that are bought and held principally for the purpose of selling them in the near term and are classified as trading securities as well as senior notes classified as held-to-maturity investments with maturities less than one year.
+The Company's short-term investments are income yielding investments with maturities between three and 12 months, primarily bond funds and principal protected notes that are bought and held principally for the purpose of selling them in the near term and are classified as trading securities as well as senior notes classified as held-to-maturity investments with maturities less than one year.
 Trading securities are reported at fair value with the subsequent changes in fair value recorded in earnings as unrealized gains and losses.
 Senior notes are measured at amortized cost using the effective interest method less any impairment.